 Busuu’s Japanese lessons are organized, complete, and efficient.
 This makes it one of the most user-friendly apps for learning Japanese.

-This includes lessons on reading and writing Hiragana and Katakana and teaches new words, grammar rules, and sentence formation.
+This includes lessons on reading and writing Hiragana and Katakana, as well as teaching new words, grammar rules, and sentence formation.
 It begins with the basics and continues to more advanced levels.

 Busuu’s Japanese classes are systematized and tailored to your specific needs.
 It’s worth checking out the function of the conversation.
 It offers interactive lessons to help you improve your speaking and listening skills.

-The effective AI-based grammar review, social community, exciting lessons, and well-customized Japanese course are worth trying.
+The effective AI-based grammar review, social community, exciting lessons, and well-customized Japanese courses are worth trying.

 Here is my full Busuu review.